xpadyal/LLM_assignment/readme.md

    ```

 2. **Vector Store Initialization**:
    - I set up a vector store using the `init_vector_store` function, which prepares the model to retrieve relevant chunks of text based on user queries.
-This vector store is essential for providing context to the LLM, allowing it to generate informed responses.
+This vector store is essential for providing context to the LLM, allowing it to generate informed responses and also for handling huge amount of text.
    ```python
    vector_store = init_vector_store()
    ```